 and his two youngest sons in the New World [red].

 Egypt is mentioned some seven hundred times in the Bible.
 The context usually implies all the sons of Mizra, or occasionally the principal son, Pathros.
 A couple of chapters address Mizra specifically, such as in Ezekiel 29:9-10 ESV:

-We will see that their descendants do live ‘as far as the border of Cush, India.
+We will see that their descendants do live ‘as far as the border of Cush, in India today.
 In Isaiah 19:22-25 ESV we read of a future time, when three great peoples are at peace:

 22 And the Lord will strike Egypt, striking and healing, and they will return to the Lord, and he will listen to their pleas for mercy and heal them.
-23 In that day there will be a highway from Egypt to Assyria, and Assyria will come into Egypt, and Egypt into Assyria, and the Egyptians [Arabs] will worship with the Assyrians [Russians].
+23 In that day there will be a highway from Egypt to Assyria, and Assyria will come into Egypt, and Egypt into Assyria, and the Egyptians [Arabs] will worship with the Assyrians [refer Chapter XX Will the Real Assyria Stand Up: Asshur & Russia].
 24 In that day Israel will be the third with Egypt and Assyria, a blessing in the midst of the earth, 25 whom the Lord of hosts has blessed, saying, “Blessed be Egypt my people, and Assyria the work of my hands, and Israel my inheritance.”

-An article by Mark Durie, 2019, entitled, Ishamel is not the Father of the Arabs addresses the issue – emphasis & bold his:
+An article by Mark Durie, 2019, entitled, Ishamel is not the Father of the Arabs addresses this important question – emphasis & bold his:

 ‘The commonly held view that Ishmael was the father of the Arab nations is not supported by the Bible, nor by other historical evidence.
 For centuries, many Muslims, Christians and Jews have taken it for granted that the Arabs descended from Abraham through Ishmael.
 As Gerald Hawting put it: